civisanalytics/civis-python/README.rst

 If the error is one of [429, 502, 503, 504] and the request is not a ``patch*`` or ``post*`` method, then the API client will retry the request several times, with an exponential delay, to see if it will succeed.
-If the request is of type ``post*`` it will retry withthe same parameters for error codes [429, 503].
+If the request is of type ``post*`` it will retry with the same parameters for error codes [429, 503].

 .. end-include-marker-retires-section